samuelcolvin/harrier/docs/pages/index.md

     harrier dev

-For a production build use
+For a production build_use_x "whatever"

     harrier build